Enfocado/Project-Information/README.md

 # Project-Information
-Project Information page similar to one found on popular crowd-funding website
+Project Information component similar to one found on popular crowd-funding website